Reviews10 min read

 Summarizer

-It handles academic papers and dense web articles reasonably well, though it occasionally misses nuance in heavily technical content.
+It handles academic papers and dense web articles reasonably well, though it occasionally loses nuance in heavily technical content.
 For quickly digesting research before writing, it's a genuine time-saver.
 Free users can summarize up to 1,200 words per session; Premium removes that cap.

 Plagiarism Checker